icraf-indonesia/drained_peat_canal_block/README.md

 ### Step 1: Get the Model Codebase

-First, you need to have the codebase on your local computer by downloading the code files or cloning the repository, as described in this [guideline step](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+First, you need to have the codebase on your local computer by downloading the code files or forking the repository, as described in this [guideline step](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 Make sure to locate the codebase in your desired location.

 ### Step 2: Install Miniconda